Edgar Allan Poe at the University

 A pane of glass taken from the window of Room 13, West Range, is on display in the University’s Rotunda.
 According to legend, Poe etched the following stanza into this pane sometime before his unfortunate departure:

-O Thou timid one, do not let thy
+O Thou timid one, let not thy

-Form slumber within these
+Form rest in slumber within these

 For herein lies